odedia/examples/multi-tenancy/README.md

 ## Execute

-The workflow creates the following control plane in Nile:

-- Sign up a new developer
-- Create a workspace, which must be globally unique
-- Create an entity called `SkyNet`
-- Create two organizations with one user each:
-  - `sac-norad` with user nora1@demo.io
-  - `sac-norad2` with user nora2@demo.io
-- Create a `SkyNet` entity instance in each organization

-To execute the above workflow, run the following command:
+To execute the workflow, run the following command:

 ```
 yarn start